• Calls In Arrears and Calls In Advance

 It is shown as a separate line item: 'Money received against share warrants'.
 3. Share Application Money Pending Allotment.
 Share application money pending allotment is to be disclosed as a separate line time on the face of the balance sheet between "Shareholders' Funds" and "Non-current liabilities".

 Sukant, who holds 4,500 shares, has not paid anything after Application Money (₹3 per share) Sayeba, who holds 500 shares, has paid only ₹6 per share.
-Sahil, who holds 500 shares, has paid only ₹6 per share. ...
-Accounting Treatment of Issue of Debenture and Presentation of debentures in balance sheet (with format)
+Sahil, who holds 500 shares, has paid only ₹6 per share.
+Shares held by Sukant were forfeited.
+Show the Share Capital in the Balance Sheet of Nupur Ltd. along with Notes to Accounts ...

 Common stock, par value $0.05; authorized 10,000 shares; issued: 1,786 shares at February 2, 2020 and 1,782 shares at February 3, 2019; Outstanding: 1,077 shares at February 2, 2020 and 1,105 shares at February 3, 2019 ... check your understanding of the balance sheet presentation.
 Practice Question.
 A stakeholder is different from a ...